RagnarB83/ash-documentation/docs/mtd_tutorial.rst

                biasdir=biasdir)

-Running a 50 ps QM/MM metadynamics simulation using 10 walkers (and plotting using **metadynamics_plot_data**) results in the following free-energy surface at the QM/MM level:
+Running 50 ps, 250 ps and 500 QM/MM metadynamics simulations using 10 walkers (and plotting using **metadynamics_plot_data**) results in the following free-energy surfaces at the QM/MM level:

 .. image:: figures/MTD_3FGABA-QM_MM_50ps.png
    :align: center
    :width: 400

+**NOTE: NOT YET FINISHED**

+The results reveal a considerably different free energy surface than previously found, demonstrating that the explicit solvation environment has a strong effect on the conformational properties of this zwitterion.
+The results reveal that conformer **A** (-80°,+80° ) and **F** (+180°,-180°) now have similar energies in sharp contrast to the previous continuum solvation result ( **A** much more stable than **F** ).

+*Going from a semi-empirical QM/MM surface to a DFT/MM energy surface*

+**NOTE: NOT YET FINISHED**

 ############################################################
 **2. Metadynamics on a protein using MM and QM/MM**